Which insurance policies do sole proprietors need?

 Why getting insured helps you win clients

 If your first jobs are for friends and family, they probably aren’t going to ask for proof of insurance.
-But as you take on bigger clients, you'll likely find that many businesses won’t hire a contractor unless they have a certain level of coverage.
+As you take on bigger clients, you'll likely find that many businesses won’t hire a contractor or sole proprietor unless you have a certain level of coverage.

-Complete Insureon’s easy online application today to compare quotes for general liability and other kinds of business insurance from top-rated U.S. carriers.
-Once you find the right policy, you can get coverage in less than 24 hours.
+Complete Insureon’s easy online application to compare quotes from top U.S. providers for small business insurance coverage.
+Once you find a policy that fits your needs, coverage can begin in less than 24 hours.